ploxley/eclectic-Scheme-programs/README.md

 This repository is a work-in-progress.
 The plan is to update it over time.
 Currently, there are only two contributions.

 ### 1. An application of relational programming to Discrete Mathematics
 This contribution illustrates the idea of metalinguistic abstraction (solving complex problems by creating a new language to model the problem space) using the relational language miniKanren.
-It contains programs for logical inference that can be queried with the user interface from [The Reasoned Schemer] (https://mitpress.mit.edu/9780262535519/the-reasoned-schemer/).
+It contains programs for logical inference that can be queried with the user interface from [The Reasoned Schemer](https://mitpress.mit.edu/9780262535519/the-reasoned-schemer/).

 To run the code, install an implementation of Scheme (Racket is easy to use), and type `(load "relational-programming-for-DM.scm")` on the command line of the interpreter (REPL).
 It is then possible to perform the follow queries.